mcdemarco/myrmex/README.md

 ## Bugs

 Undo only undoes one move.
 (Undoing again will re-do.)
-Undo will not undo a deal.
+Undo will not undo a deal, but killing the tab/window and reopening it may undo a deal.

 ## Links